Riyazi

-Riyazi (1572-3 –1644), also known as Riyazî Mehmet Efendi was an Ottoman poet and bibliographer.
+Riyazi (c.
+1572 or 1573 –1644), also known as Riyazî Mehmet Efendi was an Ottoman poet and bibliographer.
 His Riyazü'ş Şuara tezkire (bibliographical dictionary of poets and poetry), is the seventh of its kind in Ottoman history and is of great importance.
 Riyazi is considered the last of a group of bibliographers who tried to cover the entire field of Ottoman poetry.

 Life

 Riyazi was born with the name Mehmet in Mecca in the Islamic year 980 which corresponds to 1572 or 1573.
 1572 is mostly accepted as birth year.
 He was named after his grandfather, the great scholar Mehmet Efendi of Birgi (from Birgi) who died in 1573, and was the son of Mustafa of Birgi.
 His father was a Kadı (judge) and gave Mehmet his early education.
 On his return to Istanbul, Mehmet joined the jurisprudence profession.
 He received madrasah education by Müeyyedzade Abdülkâdir Efendi.
 He served as mullah in many towns including Istanbul, Jerusalem, Cairo, Aleppo, and many provinces in Anatolia.

 In 1626 he retired due to deafness and there was no work from him since then.
 Riyazi died on 7 May 1644 in Istanbul.